imieites/electron-ng2-soundboard/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

 ## TO DO's
-- search throught the loaded sounds
+- search through the loaded sounds
 - button with progress bar
 - Scrap a folder for soundfiles
 - Scrap sounds from the cloud